Archaeologists In Turkey Have Excavated A Tomb And Found 2,200-Year-Old Eye Cream Inside It

 During excavation work that was being conducted in Aizanoi, which is located in the Kütahya province of Turkey, archaeologists made the extremely rare discovery of a 2,200-year-old jar of eye cream inside a tomb.

-As the Daily Sabah report, archaeologists believe that this ancient cream would have once been used to treat dryness around areas of the eye, also known as Xerophthalmia, and would have been an indispensable item for its owner.
+As the Daily Sabah reported, archaeologists believe that this ancient cream would have once been used to treat dryness around areas of the eye, also known as Xerophthalmia, and would have been an indispensable item for its owner.

 Professor Elif Özer, who headed up the excavation, explained that the purpose of the archaeological work here had been to learn more about funerary practices as they were conducted by the residents living in Aizanoi at the time, and that archaeologists have been busy excavating the main necropolis in Aizanoi when they stumbled upon the 2,200-year-old eye cream.

-According to Professor Özer, the previous contents of the jar were easy to identify as during ancient Roman times jars of this kind would have been used to hold eye cream inside of them, and archaeologists note that in this case the eye cream would have most likely belonged to a soldier as it was found inside a male soldier’s tomb.
+According to Professor Özer, the previous contents of the jar were easy to identify as during ancient Roman times, jars of this kind would have been used to hold eye cream inside of them, and archaeologists note that in this case, the eye cream would have most likely belonged to a soldier as it was found inside a male soldier’s tomb.

 “We know this jar was used for keeping eye cream in Ancient Rome era.
 When we read the texts of the writers from the ancient times, we can determine that this jar was used by soldiers.
 Ancient sources say that Roman soldiers in Egypt used eye cream to treat eye dryness.
 We found this jar in a male’s tomb believed to be a soldier.”